PrajwalVandana/maestro-cli/readme.md

 `maestro` is a command-line tool to play songs (or any audio, really) in the terminal.

 ## Installation
 Download one of the wheels or tarballs or whatnot from the `dist/` folder.
-Alternatively, you can build `maestro` yourself—download `setup.py` and `maestro.py` into the same folder (preferably an empty one so you can easily clean it up later), then run
+Alternatively, you can build `maestro` yourself—download `setup.py` and `maestro.py` into the same EMPTY folder, then run
 ```
 pip install PATH_TO_FOLDER_THAT_HAS_SETUP_AND_MAESTRO
 ```

 ### Platforms
-Only allows `.mp3`, unfortunately 😔
+Tested on macOS with MP3 and WAV. `maestro` was built to be cross-platform but unfortunately I don't have a Windows or Linux machine to test on.

-Tested on macOS. `maestro` was built to be cross-platform but unfortunately I don't have a Windows or Linux machine to test on.
+Should support `.wav`, `.flac`, and `.mp3`.

 ## Usage
 For the most part, `maestro` is pretty self-explanatory and easy to use—running `maestro` or `maestro -h` gives you an overview of the commands, and `maestro [command] -h` for any one specific command is hopefully self-explanatory enough.